Forms & Templates

 - GEAR/GWAR Course Certification Form (Humboldt login credentials required)

-- Service Learning "S" Course Designation Form (see also Service Learning "S" Course Designation Rubric)
+- Service Learning "S" Course Designation Form (see also Internships, Service Learning, and Community Engagement – Criteria and Guidelines)

 - Syllabus template (Humboldt login credentials required)